 PAHO/WHO Collaborating Center for International Nursing

-A PAHO/WHO Collaborating Center is a special designation given by the Pan American Health Organization (PAHO) and the World Health Organization (WHO) recognizing the School of Nursing's sustained involvement and interest in global nursing development.
-The UAB School of Nursing was first awarded this designation in 1993.
-The School was re-designated in 1997 and most recently in April 2011 for the four year term of April 2011-2015.
-It is one of 10 WHO Collaborating Centers in Nursing in the United States and one of 42 in the world.
+2014 marked the 20th anniversary of the PAHO/WHO Collaborating Center for International Nursing at the UAB School of Nursing.
+A PAHO/WHO Collaborating Center is a special designation given by the Pan American Health Organization (PAHO) and the World Health Organization (WHO) recognizing the School's sustained involvement and interest in global nursing development.
+The UAB School of Nursing was first awarded this designation in 1994.
+The School was re-designated in 1997, then again in April 2011 for the four year term of 2011-2015, and re-designated again in 2015 for the four year term of 2015-2019.
+We are one of 10 WHO Collaborating Centers in Nursing in the United States and one of 44 in the world.
 Click here for a downloadable brochure.

-A WHO Collaborating Center participates in an international network that works toward realizing the United Nations Millenium Development Goals (MDGs) and WHO's major goal of "Health for All" by developing and sharing education and research materials that will help achieve these goals.
+A WHO Collaborating Center participates in an international network that works toward realizing the United Nations Sustainable Development Goals, with a focus on goal #3: "Ensure healthy lives and promote well-being for all at all ages", by developing and sharing education and research materials that will help achieve these goals.
 As a WHO Collaborating Center, UAB's School of Nursing collaborates with nurses in other countries to develop programs to enhance nursing education, practice and research and ultimately to improve global health.
 The school also engages in programs that allow students and faculty to participate in international nursing activities.

-The 42 world-wide nursing Collaborating Centers are organized into a Global Network.
-The Network Secretariat is currently Dr. Isabel Mendes at the University of Sao Paulo in Ribeirao Preto, Brazil.
+The 44 world-wide nursing Collaborating Centers are organized into a Global Network.
+The Network Secretariat is currently Dr. John Daly at the Sydney University of Technology in Australia.
 The Network meets biennially on even numbered years.
 For further information please visit the Global Network Website.
 To learn more about the work of the Global Network of WHO Nursing and Midwifery Collaborating Centers, please click here to watch a video.